 After the PA has been issued, a provider can bill all units of transitional case management provided to the child within the last 30 days of their inpatient stay.
 All units of service provided should be billed for the date of the PA, not the actual dates that services were provided.
 Example: One hour of case management is provided on January 5, 2015, and two hours of case management is provided on January 10, 2015; the child discharges on January 11, 2015; the PA is requested for January 12, 2015; and a total of 3 hours (12 units) is billed for the PA request date of January 12, 2015.
-The service code/modifier combinations billed should be the ones specifically designated for transitional case management, and limits for case management apply (25 units per member per month for regular transitional case management).
+The service code/modifier combinations billed should be the ones specifically designated for transitional case management, and limits for case management apply (12 units per member per month for regular transitional case management, and 54 units per member per month for SOC and PACT intensive transitional case management).